 Many spatiotemporal environmental datasets exhibit both temporal and spatial autocorrelation.
 Although statistical methods are available to account for temporal and spatial autocorrelation, these methods struggle to analyze the large remote-sensing datasets that consist of maps containing millions of pixels, with each pixel containing a time series of data.

-PARTS (Partitioned Autoregressive Time Series) analysis can be used to conduct map-scale estimation and test hypotheses that are formulated as regressions.
+PARTS (Partitioned Autoregressive Time Series) analysis can be used to conduct map-scale estimation and hypothesis testing via regression analysis.
 Here, we present remotePARTS, a software package for the R statistical programming language that contains the tools to conduct PARTS analyses.
-To demonstrate the applicability of PARTS to a variety of statistical and ecological problems, we conducted a set of simulation studies with the remotePARTS software.
+To demonstrate the applicability of PARTS to a variety of statistical and ecological problems, we conducted a set of simulation studies with remotePARTS.

-We found that PARTS is a robust and accurate statistical approach for testing a variety of hypotheses. remotePARTS performed well in testing hypotheses about the effects of spatial variables, temporal variables, and spatiotemporal variables on spatial and spatiotemporal responses.
+We found that PARTS is a robust and accurate statistical approach for testing a variety of hypotheses including the effects of spatial variables, temporal variables, and spatiotemporal variables on spatial and spatiotemporal responses.

-These results demonstrate that remotePARTS solves many of the challenges of using big spatiotemporal data to understand ecological, biogeographical, and environmental problems at global scales.
+Our results demonstrate that remotePARTS solves many of the challenges that have constrained the analyses of big spatiotemporal data to understand ecological, biogeographical, and environmental problems at global scales.

 Introduction

 Many environmental problems involve time and space.
 How does a species use different habitat types, and how does habitat use change over decades?
-Are fires becoming more prevalent or larger in some regions and not others?
-Are changes in plant phenology, driven by increasing global temperatures, more pronounced in some regions, and are these phenological changes increasing through time?
-These example questions all illustrate the importance of understanding spatiotemporal systems from a statistical perspective.
-Ecologists and environmental scientists are constantly addressing such questions and answering them requires accounting for both spatial and temporal autocorrelation.
+Are fires becoming more prevalent or larger in some regions?
+Are changes in plant phenology, driven by increasing global temperatures, more pronounced in some regions, and are rates of phenological changes increasing?
+These example questions illustrate the importance of understanding spatiotemporal systems from a statistical perspective.
+Ecologists and environmental scientists are grappling with such questions and answering them requires accounting for both spatial and temporal autocorrelation.
 Tobler’s first law of geography (Tobler 1970) states that nearby entities are more similar than distant ones.
-This is often true not only in space, but also in time: nearby locations are exposed to similar environmental conditions and those conditions tend to change slowly over time.
-Methods that fail to account for spatiotemporal autocorrelation can both falsely identify patterns that do not exist and overlook patterns that do (Cressie; Box et al. 2015).
+This is also true in time in that ecosystems and populations often change slowly, and exhibit lag effects.
+Methods that fail to account for spatiotemporal autocorrelation may falsely identify patterns that do not exist or overlook patterns that do (Cressie; Box et al. 2015).

-Many of the questions that researchers ask using spatiotemporal datasets can be formulated as regression problem with a response (e.g., habitat types, plant phenology) and multiple explanatory variables (e.g., time, latitude, land-cover classification).
+Many of the questions that researchers ask using spatiotemporal datasets can be formulated as a regression problem with a response and multiple explanatory variables.
 A simple and flexible regression model that contains spatiotemporal autocorrelation is

 yit=XitBi+εi(t) (Eq.
 1)